CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_LP02_M01_Lab1_Create_a_simple_Customer_Journey.md

 # Module 5: Explore Dynamics 365 Customer Insights - Journeys

-**IMPORTANT**: Instructors, make sure that you have completed the all of the setup steps defined in the Dynamics 365 Customer Insights - Journeys section of the Trainer Prep Guide to ensure that your students can complete this lab correctly.

 ## Objectives

 During this execise you will see that customer journeys are a key component in Dynamics 365 Customer Insights - Journeys.
 You will create customer journeys as a basis for any marketing effort to guide the path a customer takes while interacting with your organization's marketing process.
 The goal of the journey, when it is complete, is to turn them into revenue.